 We have never generated revenues and have incurred net losses since inception.
-Our net losses were \$8.8 million and \$11.6 million for the year ended December 31, 2013, and the six months ended June 30, 2014, respectively.
-As of June 30, 2014, we had an accumulated deficit of \$24.4 million.
+Our net losses were \$28.0 million, \$8.8 million and \$4.1 million for the years ended December 31, 2014 and 2013 and the period from August 22, 2012 (inception) to December 31, 2012.
+As of December 31, 2014, we had an accumulated deficit of \$40.9 million.
 Substantially all of our net losses have resulted from costs incurred in connection with our research and development programs and from general and administrative expenses associated with our operations.
-Our cash and short-term available-for-sale investment balances at June 30, 2014 totaled \$56.5 million, which we intend to use to fund our losses in the near term.
+Our cash and cash equivalents and short-term investment balances at December 31, 2014 totaled \$104.1 million, which we intend to use to fund our operations.